PaulRBerg/prb-proxy/README.md

 ## Gas Efficiency

-On average, it costs 198,990 gas to deploy an instance of PRBProxy, whereas to deploy an instance of DSProxy it costs 596,198 gas.
-That's a whopping 3x reduction!
+It costs around 460,442 gas to deploy an instance of PRBProxy, whereas to deploy an instance of DSProxy it costs 596,198 gas.
+That's a 1.29x reduction in deployment costs.

-The `execute` function in PRBProxy may consume a tad more gas than its counterpart in DSProxy, because I added extra sanity checks on the function inputs.
-But the lion's share of the gas cost when calling `execute` is attributed to the target contract, so the difference is negligible.
+The `execute` function in PRBProxy may cost a tiny bit more than its equivalent in DSProxy, but that's because I added an extra sanity check on the function inputs.
+Nevertheless, the lion's share of the gas cost when calling `execute` is due to the target contract.

 ## Security